What’s your saga?

 We teach the SAGA Process through our book, workshops, and other learning opportunities.
 Our goal is to help animal-assisted practitioners build practical skills for collecting and using data so they can better understand their work, communicate their impact, and continue improving the programs they care about.
 These skills include the ability to:

-• Turn those moments into clear questions you can explore
+• Turn those moments into clear questions

-• Observe and record human–animal interactions more carefully
+• Observe human–animal interactions